 Choose from an open-sided 4x4 game drive or maybe opt for a walking safari in Malawi.
 There are also opportunities for a boat safari travelling along the Shire River spotting elephant just a few meters away or saddle up for a safari on horseback as you ride amongst zebra and antelope.

 You may be interested to read our blog on Malawi here.

 Real Africa has long been a fan of Malawi.
 Varied scenery, ranging from the dramatic peaks of Nyika National Park, Malawi’s oldest national reserve, to the stunning lake shore which separates Malawi from its eastern neighbours, along with friendly locals, a low crime rate and good network of roads means that Malawi really is ‘the warm heart of Africa’.

-This compact and very beautiful country provides the opportunity to visit enriching community projects, spend time on safari spotting the Big Five and enjoy lazy days by the lake fishing, snorkelling and swimming easily all in one holiday.
+This compact and very beautiful country provides the opportunity to visit enriching community projects, spend time on safari spotting a variety of wildlife and enjoy lazy days by the lake fishing, snorkelling and swimming easily all in one holiday.
 It was no surprise to us to see Malawi Tourism inundated with enquiries at the recent Times Destinations Show.
 Malawi is certainly a rising star in Africa.